tohidhanfi20/Compozent-Basic-task-2/README.md

-Jenkins with AWS ECR pipeline
+# Compozent-Basic-task-2 - Jenkins pipeline, docker , git with AWS ECR

 ## Perform these commands on the EC2 instance